dsaidgovsg/terraform-modules/modules/core/packer/vault/README.md

 - `encrypted_tls_key_file_src`: Encrypted private key for the certificate.
 This defaults to `cert/cert.key` if you used the instructions above.
 - `encrypted_aes_key_src`: AES data key used to encrypt the private key, which is in turned encrypted by AWS KMS.
 Defaults to `cert/aes.key` if you used the instructions above.
 - `cli_json_src`: The AWS CLI JSON file used to encrypt the AES key.
 This defaults to `cert/cli.json` if you used the instructions above.
+- `ca_certificate`: Path to the CA certificate you have generated to install on the machine.
+Set to empty to not install anything.

 ## Building Image